hoangduytran/blender-manual/manual/files/data_blocks.rst

    This name is also used to access the property via Python.

 Default Value
-   This sets the default value of the property used by the *Reset to Default Value* operator.
+   This sets the default value of the property used by the :ref:`Reset to Default Value <bpy.ops.ui.reset_default_button>` operator.

    .. warning::